Guidelines for Making Decisions as a Couple in Partnership

 Decisions Should Not Take Long

-3. Can you clearly articulate your spouse’s position?
-Do you understand what they are saying?
+• Can you clearly articulate your spouse’s position?
+Do you understand what they are thinking or saying?

-4. What are the good points about the other person’s position?
+• What are a few of the positive points about the other person’s position?

 Borrow Brains